 Restructuring activities include extending payment arrangements, implementing forced management programs, modifying and postponing payments.
 Policies for implementing restructuring depend on indicators or criteria that indicate that there is a high probability of Continued payments, based on the personal judgment of management.
 These policies are subject to continuous review.
-It is usual to apply restructuring to long-term loans, especially customer financing loans, and there is no renegotiated loans at 31 March 2023 compared to EGP 196,563 thousand at 31 December 2022.
+It is usual to apply restructuring to long-term loans, especially customer financing loans, The restructured loans at 30 June 2023 amounted 18,334 EGP thousands compared to 196,563 EGP thousand at 31 December 2022.